 For example, if your plan deductible is $1,500, you would pay 100 percent of your health care charges out of pocket until the amount you paid reached $1,500.
 After that, your insurance company will pay a percentage of the charges based on the details of your plan.

 How do they work together?

 If you choose an insurance plan with a high deductible amount, you will most likely have a lower monthly premium.
 If your plan has a high monthly premium, the deductible amount will be lower.

 Should you choose a lower monthly premium or a lower deductible?
 It depends on how you use your health insurance.

-If you don’t use your health insurance much and want to keep your monthly costs low, picking a high-deductible plan might save you money.
+If you don’t use your health insurance much and want to keep your monthly costs low, picking a bronze plan might save you money.